department-of-veterans-affairs/connect_vbms/README.md

 # connect_vbms

-Connect VBMS is a Ruby library for connecting to VBMS.
+Connect VBMS is a Ruby gem for communicating with the Veteran Benefits Management System at the Department of Veteran Affairs.
+Although the source code is open source, access to VBMS is restricted only to authorized users.

 ![](https://travis-ci.org/department-of-veterans-affairs/connect_vbms.svg?branch=master)

 ## Prerequisites

+- Ruby 2.2 or above
+	- Bundler 1.10 or above (`gem install bundle`)
 - [Java JDK 1.7 or above](http://www.oracle.com/technetwork/java/javase/downloads/index.html)
 - [Python 2.6 or above](https://www.python.org/downloads/)
 	- Sphinx 1.3.1 or above (`pip install sphinx`)

-- Ruby 2.2 or above
-	- Bundler 1.10 or above (`gem install bundle`)
+The library currently uses Java for some encryption functionality.
+When this is replaced, the integration tests will continue to use the Java encryption/decryption utilities as a reference to check against.
+Python is currently used to generate documentation.

 ## Build